SwarajJalkote/csv_to_dat/README.md

-This is a Python Library to Read the CSV file and convert it into .dat file
+This is a Python Library to Read the CSV file and convert it into .dat file and vice versa

 # Description:
 **PyPi:** https://pypi.org/project/csvtodat/ <br />